meddelare/meddelare-node-server/README.md

 **Networks**
 Currently Twitter, Facebook and Google Plus are supported.

-You use the `networks` query parameter to specify which ones you want to use as a comma-separated list (no spaces), for example `networks=facebook,twitter,googleplus` or `networks=facebook`.
+Use the `networks` query parameter to specify which ones you want to use as a comma-separated list (no spaces), for example `networks=facebook,twitter,googleplus` or `networks=facebook`.

 **Url (optional)**
-You use the `url` parameter to specify the address which you want to retrieve the number of shares for, for example `url=http://meddelare.com`.
+Use the `url` parameter to specify the address which you want to retrieve the number of shares for, for example `url=http://meddelare.com`.

 If you don't specify a `url` then the server will try to get the referring url's (HTTP `Referer` header) share count.
 This makes it easy to dynamically get the counts for the page currently open in the browser.

 **Callback (optional)**
-If you specify the `callback` parameter, the results will be delivered as JSONP instead of plain JSON.
+Specify the `callback` parameter to have the results delivered as JSONP instead of plain JSON.